payeezy/google_pay/README.md

 | API Secret | Used to compute the HMAC.
 The HMAC is added to the request through the HTTP headers. |

 ## The FirstAPI Request
-For a full explanation of the FirstAPI API please refer to the FirstAPI [Developer Portal] (https://developer.payeezy.com/).
+For a full explanation of the FirstAPI API please refer to the FirstAPI Developer Portal at (https://developer.payeezy.com/).

 The following is an example of a FirstAPI request payload:
 ```